Chōfu Station (Tokyo): Lines

 Chōfu Station is served by the Keio Line and Keiō Sagamihara Line as the junction of the two lines.
 It is located 15.5 km from the starting point of the Keio Line at Shinjuku Station and is a terminus of the 22.6 km Sagamihara Line.

 Station layout

 The station has two underground island platforms: one in the second basement (Platforms 1 and 2) and one in the third basement (Platforms 3 and 4).
 Ticket windows and gates are in the first basement.

 History

 The station opened on April 15, 1913 when Keiō Electric Railway opened its first section between and Chōfu as an Interurban.

 Recent development

-Until 2012, Chofu Station was on the ground level and had busy grade crossings at either end for road traffic, while trains arriving from the Keio Sagamihara Line blocked both lines of the Keio Line as they enter the station.
+Until 2012, Chofu Station was on the ground level and had busy grade crossings at either end for road traffic, while trains arriving from the Keio Sagamihara Line blocked both lines of the Keio Line as they entered the station.
 Keio Corporation resolved both these issues by grade separating the railway lines around the station area.
 Underground tracks opened on August 19, 2012.